zimolab/PyQCodeEditor/README.md

 - Highlight for python's multi-line string are not fully behave as expected (again I don't time to look into it and find a workaround now)

-- Only python highlighter is implemented now.
+- Only python、json highlighter are implemented now.

-### Different from the original project:
+### Different from QCodeEditor:

 - The styles and language rules are defined in json instead of xml (I don't like xml)